 Benefits of digital file markup in your project management software

-Digital file markup gets rid of the need for paper copies, and it helps with version control.
-But, how do you send these marked-up files back and forth?
+Digital file markup gets rid of the need for paper copies and helps with version control.
+But how do you send these marked-up files back and forth?

 If you don’t have digital file markup capability within your project management software, then you’re back to relying on email or working in multiple tools.